simon-parry/GiamcomCDR-Api/README.md

 Deletes a call record off the database primary key

 ***/api/UploadFile/ImportData***

-Method Saves file first
+ - Method Saves file first
-Imports Data
+ - Imports Data
-Removes Uploaded File
+ - Removes Uploaded File

 Because files can be quite large, the api uses **streaming** via [MultipartReader] rather than using **buffering** via [IFormFile], which is more suited for larger files

 NOTE: The endpoint has been written to add the records in using Entity Framework.
 There may be speed issues with this depending on file size, possibly the file may need chunking before adding to the database or using a different approach to EF such as dapper.
-You could also make use of message queueing here when processing the file chunks which would minimise any loss of data when importing a file which may contain invalid records/data
+You could also make use of message queuing here when processing the file chunks which would minimise any loss of data when importing a file which may contain invalid records/data

 returns: fileSize

 Going forward:

-More work on custom exceptions, rather than a global one Finish missing Unit tests
+ - More work on custom exceptions, rather than a global one.
+ - Finish missing Unit tests.
-Data sanitisation for import file (valid phone numbers, duplicate entries) Add Logging (NLog ?)
+ - Data sanitisation for import file (valid phone numbers, duplicate entries).
+ - Add Logging (NLog ?).